 The best apple pie starts with good baking apples.
 You want to use apples that are firm enough to hold up to the heat of baking, so that they don’t cook down into mush.

-I like to use a combination of sweet and tart apples in apple pie for the best flavor and texture.
+I like to use a mixture of sweet and tart apples in apple pie for the best flavor and texture.
 My favorite is a combination of Granny Smith and Honeycrisp apples.
 The Granny Smiths add tartness, and the Honeycrisps are on the sweeter side, so you get the perfect balance of sweet and tart flavors.

 • Tart varieties of apples that are best for pie include Granny Smith, Northern Spy and Cripps Pink.